 The bankruptcy law states that the means test applies to anyone who has primarily consumer debt.
 The courts have interpreted this to mean half or more.
 If at least half of your debt is consumer debt, you need to take the means test.

-Dollar amount standard.
-Most courts find that if greater than half of the dollar amount of your debt is non-consumer or business, the means test does not apply.
+- Dollar amount standard.
+Most courts find that if greater than half of the dollar amount of your debt is non-consumer or business, the means test doesn't apply.

 - Taxes.
 Taxes, including income taxes, are generally not consumer debts.
 Most courts consider taxes to be non-consumer debt.
 Although this sounds odd, it's because no one voluntarily "incurs" tax debt for personal, family, or household purposes.